ADLINK-IST/opensplice/docs/html/GettingStartedGuide/_sources/install-configure.txt

   Usually not required, but install your desired ORB when the C++ language mapping is used with CORBA cohabitation.
-Ensure your chosen ORB and compiler is appropriate for the CCPP library being used (either OpenSplice's default library or other custom-built library).
+Ensure your chosen ORB and compiler is appropriate for the CCPP library being used (either Vortex OpenSplice's default library or other custom-built library).
 Refer to the *Release Notes* for ORB and compiler information pertaining to Vortex OpenSplice' default CCPP library.